 For Germany, the assumed capacity development reflects the legal and political situation.
 The expansion of Wind and solar follows the legal targets of the EEG (2023) and WindSeeG (2023), while the capacities of hydrogen (H2) electrolyzers follow the political targets of BMWK (2023).
 The phase-out of German nuclear, lignite, and coal power plants is implemented according to the path defined in the Act to Reduce and End Coal-Fired Power Generation (KAG, 2020).
 In addition, the announced phase-out of lignite-fired power generation by 2030 is considered for the state of North Rhine-Westphalia (BMWK et al., 2022).
-The future distribution of offshore wind farms is based on 50Hertz et al. (2023).
+New onshore wind, solar, and gas capacities are distributed across the federal states, according to 50Hertz et al. (2023).
+Within the federal states, wind and solar capacities are assigned to nodes based on existing capacities, while the distribution of new gas power plants aligns with the decommissioning of coal-fired and nuclear power plants until 2035.
+The future distribution of offshore wind farms is given by 50Hertz et al. (2023).
+To reduce computational costs, new batteries are exclusively positioned at the 30 nodes with the highest demand.
+Electrolyzers are allocated according to existing German hydrogen projects.
 The demand development, the capacity development for all other countries, and the expansion of batteries in Germany follow the Global Ambition scenario in ENTSO-E and ENTSOG (2022).
 Table 1 shows Germany's assumed capacity and demand development.